 Did you know that you can use your Fleming College certificate or diploma to continue your postsecondary education in pursuit of another credential?
 Fleming believes in providing opportunities for students to keep learning.
 We will provide you with the support and tools you need to create a personalized pathway to success.

-Fleming is proud to have partnerships with colleges, institutes of technologies, and universities in Ontario, across Canada, and around the world.
-With more than 400 external pathways with 45+ partner institutions, the possibilities are endless.
+Fleming College is proud to have partnerships with colleges, institutes of technology, and universities in Ontario, across Canada, and around the world.

 If you have already completed a diploma at Fleming or a diploma or degree at another institution, you could be eligible to complete another diploma in less time and money.
 You can also build onto your diploma or degree with a post-graduate program to get the skills you need for the job you want!